homerjed/sbiax/paper/paper.md

 * the optional optimisation of the parameters for the architecture and fitting hyperparameters of the algorithms,
 * sampling the ensemble posterior (using an MCMC sampler if the likelihood is fit directly) conditioned on the datavector to obtain parameter constraints on the parameters of a physical model, $\boldsymbol{\pi}$.

 `sbiax` is a code for implementing each of these steps.
+The code allows for Neural Likelihood Estimation [@papamakarios; @delfi] and Neural Posterior Estimation [@npe].

 As shown in Homer 2024, SBI is shown to successfully obtain the correct posterior widths and coverages given enough simulations which agree with the analytic solution.